 - Unfortunately false rumours and misinformation about the vaccine have been spread widely, check out “Myth Busting the Hendra Vaccine” (PDF file) for straightforward answers to some frequently asked questions and concerns.

 Video series: Watch “Hendra Virus – A Safer Tomorrow” on Youtube.
 First video here.

 For the latest updates:

-- “Hendra Virus” page by Biosecurity Qld (Department of Primary Industries) – information on latest outbreaks, background, research, guidelines for vets, guiedlines for holding equestrian activities, horse and donkey biosecurity.
+- “Hendra Virus” page by Biosecurity Qld (Qld Government Department of Agriculture Fisheries and Forestry) – information on latest outbreaks, background, research, guidelines for vets, guidelines for holding equestrian activities, horse and donkey biosecurity.
 Details of who to contact if you suspect Hendra virus in Qld

 - “Hendra Virus” by NSW DPI – background and links to more information.
 Details of who to contact if you suspect Hendra virus in NSW.